-Other expense, net consisted primarily of the change in fair value of our preferred stock warrant liability for the first quarter of fiscal 2012.
+Other expense, net consisted primarily of the change in fair value of our preferred stock warrant liability for the three and six months periods ended January 31, 2012.
 The change in other expense, net was primarily due to the elimination of the expense related to preferred stock warrant liability as a result of exercise of these warrants by the holders in December 2011 and January 2012.
 At the time of exercise, we issued 197,000 shares of Series A redeemable convertible preferred stock and 24,000 shares of Series B redeemable convertible preferred stock, all of which converted to common stock at the time of our IPO.
 We do not expect to incur expenses related to these warrants in future periods.